Jaedan Bupin Stanford Center in the Republic of Korea

 The Jaedan Bupin Stanford Center in the Republic of Korea is a non-profit entity in South Korea.
 It was incorporated on March 31, 2020 (the “JB”) under Article 32 of the Civil Act and the Rules for the Operational Establishment and Supervision of Non-Profit Corporations, 1958.
 The JB provides the legal framework for the Stanford Center at the Incheon Global Campus (“SCIGC.”)
 SCIGC is a research center sponsored by the School of Engineering, specifically, Civil and Environmental Engineering.
 The focus of the research center is on smart city technology implementation, sustainable urban systems and wellness, urban-focused entrepreneurship methods and business models, and sustainable development and global economic competitiveness research.

 Relationship to Stanford

-A subsidiary of Stanford University
+A related entity to Stanford University

 Stanford Programs Supported